|“Frank, I don’t understand. Are you trying to tell me that I’ve not got a job anymore?” Rix asked, in disbelief.|

 Their conversation had been stilted; Rix felt uncomfortable about the way he had not told David that he loved Mary-Lou and David was frankly jealous and unable to comprehend that for once Rix had put himself before his cousin.

-“Will you be my best man, Dave?
+“Will you be my best man, Davy?
 We’ve always been more like brothers than cousins…” Rix had said, to be cut off almost at once.

 “No, sorry, I can’t make it.”
 David had said, cursorily.
 “I’ve got things to do that day.”